 Approval of all new activities or programs that involve Pastoral Relationships or ministry to Vulnerable Adults must be obtained from the head of the organization before the activity is to begin.
-Requests to develop new activities or programs should be submitted in writing.
-An up-to-date list of persons who have Pastoral Relationships or who are appointed to minister to Vulnerable Adults must be maintained by the organization.
+Requests to

 B. Appointing a Responsible Person

 For any program or event designed for Vulnerable Adults, whether held in person or on a virtual platform, a Responsible Person (as defined in Section I.E.) shall be appointed by the Supervisor.
 The "on site" requirement is met in an online gathering by being present on the virtual platform.